Respiratory Distress in a Patient with Clear Lung What You Need to Know

 Suctioning the airway of a person in respiratory distress can be life-saving, particularly when an obstruction is the culprit.
 Some patients may respond poorly to intubation, causing vomiting or bleeding that demands further suctioning.
 First responders must be able to promptly and safely suction the patient with equipment that delivers consistent suctioning while minimizing the risk of injury.
 Because acute respiratory distress can occur anywhere, a portable suction machine offers the fastest care.
 It can even help hospitals meet their duty of patient care under the Emergency Medical Treatment and Labor Act (EMTALA), which requires providers to tend to patients in waiting areas and within a 250-yard radius of the facility.

-Editor's Note: This article was originally published in Nov 2019, it has since been updated with current content.
+Editor's Note: This blog was originally published in February, 2022.
+It has been re-published with additional up to date content.